Keyboard shortcuts

 }

-Building fault-tolerant distributed systems in Rust is a blend of using the language's innate error-handling mechanisms and applying well-known patterns and strategies to anticipate, detect, and handle failures.
+Building fault-tolerant distributed systems in Rust is a blend of using the language’s innate error-handling mechanisms and applying composable service middleware to anticipate, detect, and handle failures.
 By considering fault tolerance from the outset of your project, you can ensure that your system remains resilient in the face of inevitable disruptions.